 Step 1: Querying Active Sessions

-To find out which users are logged into the remote system, use the quser
+To find out which users are logged into the remote system, use the quser command.
+This command queries the user sessions on a specified server.

 -